36 states are using this hacking detection sensor to protect the midterm elections | Cyber Security

 As of Aug.
 7, 36 states had installed Albert sensors in their election systems, according to Reuters.
 The sensors are designed after a system that used to guard federal government networks, Bloomberg reported.
 They reportedly can’t block cyberattacks, but they can send suspicious information to a federal and state information-sharing center near Albany, New York.
 Government agents can then reportedly attempt identifying if it’s actually a hacking attempt and notify the states more quickly.

-Jeanette Manfra, a top cybersecurity official at the Department of Homeland Security, also sat down with CNET earlier in February to discuss different ways hackers can interfere the midterm elections.
+Jeanette Manfra, a top cybersecurity official at the Department of Homeland Security, also sat down with CNET earlier in February to discuss different ways hackers can interfere the elections.

 “Pretty much anything is going to have some vulnerability that somebody is going to try to exploit,” Manfra said during the interview.